Santa Pudenziana: Historicity

 The Romanesque architecture and belltower was added in the early thirteenth century.
 Restorations of 1388 by Francesco da Volterra, pursuant to order of the former Camerlengo of the Holy Roman Church, Cardinal Enrico Caetani who transformed the three naves into one and a dome was added that Francesco da Volterra also designed.
 The painting of Angels and Saints before the Savior in the interior of the dome is a fresco by Pomarancio.
 During these last restorations some fragments of a Laocoön group were found that were larger than those in the Vatican City.
 Because none was willing to pay extra for this find, the hole in the ground was filled.
 These fragments were never recovered.
 The façade was renewed in 1870 and Pietro Gagliardi added frescoes.

 The right side of the basilica was part of a Roman thermae, i. e. bath house, dating to the reign of the Roman Emperor Ælius Publius Hadrian (AD 117–38).

+Within the Chapel of Saint Peter, a wooden relic of the purported original altar table was preserved, piously claimed to have been used by Saint Peter the Apostle for the Pudente family during his residence there.

+The Basilica is currently making renovations within the building and the facade of the shrine to accommodate pilgrims, scheduled to complete in 2027.